RecardoIT/Active-Directory-Setup-Administration/README.md

 You will be prompted to restart your machine.
 If not, manually press the Windows logo, select the power button, and restart your machine.
 After restarting, the system will apply the necessary settings.
 <img src="https://imgur.com/UzIzOVm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-Open Server Manager again, and you'll see that Active Directory Domain Services (AD DS) is marked green, along with any other installed features.
+Open Server Manager again, you'll see that Active Directory Domain Services (AD DS) is marked green.
 <img src="https://imgur.com/gxBpXHt.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 ## Organising Active Directory